M1A1 SA (Situational Awareness): The U.S. Army’s Last M1A1

 Reason for Implementation:

-- The addition of the M1A1 SA Abrams would provide the U.S. tree a top tier Abrams that is separated from the standard M1A2 SEPv-line.
-The M1A1 SA provides almost all the same capabilities of the M1A2 SEPv’s with the exception of the CITV.
-However, due to the Stabilized commander’s Weapon Station (SCWS), the M1A1 SA still maintains 1st generation thermals for the Commander.
+The addition of the M1A1 SA Abrams would provide the U.S. tree a top tier Abrams that is separated from the standard M1A2 SEPv-line (following the M1A1 HC).
+The M1A1 SA provides almost all the same capabilities of the M1A2 SEP, including 3rd-generation DU armor, Commander’s thermals from the 2nd-generation Thermal Sight Module on the SCWS, and ARAT-I ERA.
 This vehicle will provide the U.S. tree capabilities to defeat most vehicles of other nations while being different from the venerable M1A2 Abrams.
+The M1A1 SA should have a Tier IV modification for M829A3 (when anti-ERA tips are modeled) and ARAT-I ERA, and Tier III modification for Gunner/Commander Thermals and the Laser Rangefinder.

-- If this vehicle cannot be added to the normal tech tree, removing the DU armor/TUSK and providing it with export nations camouflages would give it Squadron Vehicle potential.
+If this vehicle cannot be added to the normal tech tree, removing the DU armor/TUSK I and providing it with export nations camouflages would give it Premium Vehicle potential in the future.

 Imagery/Videos: